 A partial tree inventory of the Reynolda Campus was created in the fall of 2008.
-This database, available online, includes the locations and basic details of all major trees on campus.
-The university looks to expand upon this project and increase the utility of the project, particularly as pertains to future construction projects, campus planning projects, tree management, academic exercises and public education.
-The Digital Arboretum will also be expanded to include an interactive gallery of heritage and memory trees on campus.
+This online database is hosted by the biology department and includes the locations and basic details of all major trees on campus.
+The new interactive campus map will be expanded to include layers for heritage and memorial trees (and benches) on campus.